 First, make sure you have Composer installed by running the following command in your terminal:

-composer -v
+composer -v # or composer --versioncontent_copyTerminal

 Install Lumen by running:

-composer create-project --prefer-dist laravel/lumen lumen-app
+composer create-project --prefer-dist laravel/lumen lumen-appcontent_copyTerminal

 Now, if all goes well your Lumen project was successfully created inside /path/to/your/lumen-app/ and you can cd to your project.
 Now, start your Lumen project by running the following PHP command in your project's root directory:

-php -S localhost:8000 -t public
+php -S localhost:8000 -t publiccontent_copyTerminal

 Visit localhost:8000 or use something like Postman to verify you get a 200 response.